mikerst/mikethomas.design/src/work/better-briefing-with-podio.md

 ## Stakeholder concerns

-Our current workflow solution allowed colleagues to create a 'request' for work to be done by the team that was then assigned and prioritised on a weekly.
+Our current workflow solution allowed colleagues to create a 'request' for work to be done by the team that was then assigned and prioritised on a weekly basis.
 Colleagues could create the request by completing a customised form within the app which would then create the job in the system.
-The customisation allowed us to precisely tailor the information we needed to collect up-front in order to start working on something, classify a task or, at the very least, enable us to ask the right questions.
+The customisation allowed us to precisely tailor the information we needed to collect up-front in order to start working on something, to classify a task or, at the very least, enable us to ask the right questions.

 Unfortunately, it wasn't a universally loved process: